huggingface/blog/audio-datasets.md

 This is analogous to _downloading_ a TV show versus _streaming_ it.
 When we download a TV show, we download the entire video offline and save it to our disk.
 We have to wait for the entire video to download before we can watch it and require as much disk space as size of the video file.
 Compare this to streaming a TV show.
-Here, we don’t download any part of the video to disk, but iterate over the video file and load each part in real-time as required.
+Here, we don’t download any part of the video to disk, but rather iterate over the remote video file and load each part in real-time as required.
 We don't have to wait for the full video to buffer before we can start watching, we can start as soon as the first portion of the video is ready!
 This is the same _streaming_ principle that we apply to loading datasets.

 <figure>
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/streaming.gif" alt="Trulli" style="width:100%">